senseofsteph/SocialSesh/README.md

 ### Future features

-- Slick user interface design
 - Profile customization
-- User can create and store their own events
+- Ability to create and save events
 - Chat rooms to discuss common interests in events
 - Software deployment